san-diego-tech-hub/sdth-site/src/data/content/get-involved.md

             url: "docs.google.com/forms/d/e/1FAIpQLSejdDCKxo6qAyrdLPR9nOmYv8GvJzTfE8lXTR27j_E1ApZj_g/viewform"
       description: >-

-        The Bright Ideas Hackathon program is a series of Hackathons that will give underprivileged youth aged 13-18 exposure to creating apps or digital product ideas that bridge the digital and physical world with mobile technology and bluetooth low energy beacons.
-All skill levels are encouraged to participate.
-Volunteers will be available to help with designing the UI/UX as well as development.
+        <p>The Bright Ideas Hackathon program is a series of Hackathons that will give underprivileged youth aged 13-18 exposure to creating apps or digital product ideas that bridge the digital and physical world with mobile technology and bluetooth low energy beacons.</p>

-        Teams will be organized within 3 age groups (under 14, under 16 and under 18).
-Any participant may join a team in an older age bracket.
+        <p>All skill levels are encouraged to participate.
+Volunteers will be available to help with designing the UI/UX as well as development.</p>

-        Final submissions will be judged based on innovation, teamwork, communication, and implementation.
+        <p>Teams will be organized within 3 age groups (under 14, under 16 and under 18).
+Any participant may join a team in an older age bracket.</p>

-        The winning teams from each event will have an opportunity to have local developers (open source community members and college/code school students) assist them in building out their project/idea as an open source project.
+        <p>Final submissions will be judged based on innovation, teamwork, communication, and implementation.</p>

-        How to Get Involved:
+        <p>The winning teams from each event will have an opportunity to have local developers (open source community members and college/code school students) assist them in building out their project/idea as an open source project.</p>

-        We're looking for volunteers and sponsors.
-See signup form.
+        <p>We're looking for volunteers and sponsors.
+Click the button above to fill out the signup form.</p>

   - program:
       name: "Launch Pad"